amireza007/ChapterForVideos/README.md

 For entering h:mm:ss and chapter title
 ### problem when having a single chapter:
 When you add a single chapter, there would be a **default end chapter** and the position of this chapter is **BAD!** (1 sec ahead of the first chapter)
+Option 1 and 2 also misbehave in this situation!
 ### Using python coroutines or multithreading to show the famous animation in terminals: \-|-\